TobikoData/sqlmesh/docs/guides/isolated_systems.md

 SQLMesh is optimized for use in systems where developers have access to production data.

-Writing code against partial or unrepresentative data can be problematic because developers don't become aware of changes in production data until errors have already occurred.
+Writing code against partial or unrepresentative data can cause problems because you don't become aware of changes in production data until errors have already occurred.
 Other data products, such as machine learning models, may depend on the distribution of values in the training data - building them on unrepresentative data may lead to different behavior in production than in development.

 However, some companies store production and non-production data in different data warehouses that can't talk to one another ("isolated systems").
-This is usually motivated by information security concerns, as the non-production warehouse may be accessible to more users and/or have looser security restrictions.
+This is usually due to information security concerns, as the non-production warehouse may be accessible to more users and/or have looser security restrictions.

-This guide explains how to use SQLMesh with isolated systems.
-It also clarifies how isolating systems affects SQLMesh's behavior and why the systems still enjoy the benefits of many SQLMesh features.
+This guide explains how to use SQLMesh with isolated systems and how isolating systems affects SQLMesh's behavior.

 ## Terminology